 - Task 1: uses 10 CPUs and 10GB of PD

-- Task 2: uses 1 CPU, 1GB of PD and scatters 10-ways wide
+- Task 2: uses one CPU, one GB of PD, and scatters 10-ways wide

-- Task 3: uses 10 CPU, 10GB of PD and scatters 10-ways wide
+- Task 3: uses 10 CPU, 10GB of PD, and scatters 10-ways wide

 In this example, tasks 1 and 2 are using the same amount of resources because task 2 scatters.
 Task 3, however, uses more resources than Task 1 or 2.

 When running task 3 on ten samples at once, the task requests a total of 100 CPUs and 100GB of PD (due to scattering 10-ways wide) for one sample.
 Because it is running on 10 samples, it will need 10 times those resources at once -- 1000 CPUs and 1TB of persistent disk.
 If the current resources quota is set at 24 CPUs and 100GB of PD and you want this workflow to run as quickly as possible, you will need to make a request for at least 1000 CPUs and 1TB of PD.

 Billing project owners can request a resource quota increase from Google directly following the directions below.